bhydemi/ArtificialIntelligence/Pytorch/Computer Vision/Planting Seedling Project/Readme.md

 Dependencies
 This codebase requires the following Python packages:

-numpy
+- numpy
-pandas
+- pandas
-torch
+- torch
-torchvision
+- torchvision
-Acknowledgments
+- Acknowledgments
+-
-We would like to extend our appreciation to the Aarhus University Department of Engineering Signal Processing Group for hosting the original data.
+I would like to extend my appreciation to the Aarhus University Department of Engineering Signal Processing Group for hosting the original data.